tvuolio/Evolutionary-Search-Strategies/README.md

 # Evolutionary-Search-Strategies
 Evolutionary search based optimization strategies for function minimization.
-Can be used for continuous function optimization.
-Well suited for teaching, benchmarking etc. An example to call the solvers is given in the main() in RCGA.py.
+Can be currently used for non-constrained continuous function optimization.
+Well-suited for teaching, benchmarking etc. An example to call the solvers is given in the main() in RCGA.py.

 1. Available solvers